bareos/bareos/docs/manuals/en/new_main_reference/source/chapter23/always-incremental.rst

 What is missing in the always incremental backup scheme in comparison to the traditional "Incremental Differential Full" scheme is the option to store a certain job for a longer time.

-When using always incremental, the usual maximum age of data stored during the backup cycle is **Always Incremental Job Retention**:sup:`Dir`:sub:`Job`\ .
+When using always incremental, the usual maximum age of data stored during the backup cycle is :config:option:`dir/job/AlwaysIncrementalJobRetention`\ .

 Usually, it is desired to be able to store a certain backup for a longer time, e.g. monthly a backup should be kept for half a year.